hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#008793; text-align: center; display: block;">Welcome to My Page, Enjoy!</span>

 <p style="text-align: justify;">
 Hamzeh Abu Qamar is an Electrical Engineering graduate currently pursuing a Master's in Technology Innovation and Entrepreneurship at KAUST.
-His academic excellence and innovative mindset have earned him the IEEE Undergraduate Research Scholarship and the prestigious MBZ Scholarship at NYU Abu Dhabi.
-A passionate advocate for sustainability, Hamzeh represented Masdar’s Youth 4 Sustainability program at COP28, actively engaging in high-level discussions on global environmental issues.
-As an aspiring entrepreneur, he aims to leverage AI and ML to address sustainability challenges in the GCC region.
+His work ethic allowed him to participate in the IEEE Undergraduate Research Scholarship, MBZ Scholarship at NYU Abu Dhabi, Youth 4 Sustainability at Masdar, and many more opportunities.

+As an aspiring entrepreneur, he is currently working on a startup called AirGo - a climate solutions company (more in the section below).

 </p>

 <p align="center">